Ice cream van: In the United States and Canada

 In the United States and Canada, ice cream trucks are commonly converted from step vans, which also give rise to the iconic and traditional design of North American ice cream trucks.
-There are also other conversions with cargo vans, conversion vans, passenger vans and small school buses.
-Those that only sell pre-packaged novelty products such as ice cream bars, ice cream sandwiches, and popsicles are more common than those that sell soft serve ice cream.
+There are also other conversions with cargo vans, conversion vans, mail trucks, passenger vans and small school buses.
+Ice cream trucks that only sell pre-packaged novelty products such as ice cream bars, ice cream sandwiches, and popsicles are more common than those that sell soft serve ice cream.

 Apart from ice cream, ice cream trucks may also sell snow cones, Italian ice or water ice, snacks, toys, and candy.
 Many trucks have a yellow or red triangular sign with lights, similar to a school bus stop sign that is extended to warn other drivers to slow down because children could be crossing the street to buy ice cream.

 Traditional songs played by ice cream trucks in the US and Canada are "The Band Played On", "Camptown Races", "The Entertainer", "I'm Popeye the Sailor Man", "It's a Small World", "La Cucaracha", "Little Brown Jug", the Mister Softee Jingle ("Jingles and Chimes"), "Music Box Dancer", "Picnic" (a Japanese children’s song), "Pop Goes the Weasel", "Red Wing", "Sailing, Sailing", "Turkey in the Straw", "Wiegenlied", and "Yankee Doodle".

-The Blackpink and Selena Gomez song, Ice Cream has passages reminiscent of traditional ice cream truck music, and the music video heavily features an ice cream truck being manned by Gomez.
+Ice cream trucks in the US have been playing music since at least 1927, when Good Humor trucks in Los Angeles played "Stodola Pumpa."